ICE deployments created chaos for cities and cost them millions, NPR analysis finds

 In Los Angeles and Minneapolis, the immigration enforcement surge resulted in ballooning overtime costs for local police.
 In Portland, Ore., decreased police manpower contributed to longer call response times.

-Amid what the Trump administration has dubbed Operation Metro Surge, businesses in cities like Bloomington and St. Paul, Minnesota lost revenue, experienced unrest, and were similarly left with a high bill.
+Amid what the Trump administration has dubbed Operation Metro Surge, businesses in cities like Bloomington and St. Paul, Minn., lost revenue, experienced unrest, and were similarly left with high bills.

 Police overtime surged as departments were forced to deploy officers for demonstrations, extra patrols, security around federal facilities and emergency responses tied to the raids — often at overtime pay rates.